White revolution (India)

-The White Revolution, or Operation Flood, launched on 13 January 1970, was the world's largest dairy development programme and a landmark project of India' NDDB.

-It transformed India from a milk-deficient nation into the world's largest milk producer, surpassing the United States in 1998 with about 22.29 per cent of global output in 2018.
+The White Revolution, or Operation Flood, launched on 13 January 1970, was the world's largest dairy development programme and a landmark project of India's NDDB.
+It transformed India from a milk-deficient nation into the world's largest milk producer, surpassing the United States in 1998 with about 22.29 percent of global output in 2018.
 Within 30 years, it doubled the milk available per person in India and made dairy farming India's largest self-sustainable rural employment generator.
 The programme was launched to help farmers direct their own development and to give them control of the resources they create.
-It also promoted Jersey cows and heavily increased lactose intolerance amongst Indians.

-Verghese Kurien, the chairman and founder of Amul, was named the Chairman of NDDB by Prime Minister Lal Bahadur Shastri.
+Verghese Kurien, was named the Chairman of NDDB by Prime Minister Lal Bahadur Shastri.
 Kurien thrust the programme towards success and has since been recognised as its architect.
 The making of skimmed milk powder out of buffalo milk, termed the Anand Pattern Experiment at Amul, was also instrumental to the program's success; this was made possible by Harichand Megha Dalaya, alongside Kurien.
 It allowed Amul to compete successfully with cow milk-based suppliers such as Nestlé.